gcerretani/antenati/README.md

     ./antenati.py <URL of the first page>

 The files are put to a new folder named as *COMUNE_TYPE_YEAR* of the downloaded archive.
-If the folder already exists no operation is done.

 ### Example:
 In the website, navigate to the archive you want to download.
 For example, for the people born in Montalcino in 1832, you should find the page: